kohesive/kovert/README.md

 Any non-String return type becomes JSON automatically using Jackson to serialize the result.
 This includes classes, lists, maps, and anything else Jackson can detect and serialize as JSON.

+### Async and Longer Running Handlers

 Returning a Kovenant Promise will unwrap the promise when completed and use the resulting value as the response object.
 This allows async methods.
-Anything that isn't immediately resonsive should use promises.
+EVERYTHING that isn't immediately resonsive should use Promises otherwise you block Vert.x IO thread, whereas a Promise dispathces on the Vert.x worker thread.
 In the sample application, you can see in the company controller that the query method uses a promise return type and returns an `async {}` block of code.
 You can also create a `Deferred` instead with more control over your Promise.

 ```kotlin
 public fun RestContext.getCompaniesSearch(name: String?, country: String?): Promise<Set<Company>, Exception> {